olssonr/cordova-plugins/README.md

 ## plugins.json

-cordova-plugins keeps tracks of the required plugins.
+cordova-plugins keeps tracks of the required plugins in plugins.json.
 It should contain a list of the plugins you want to install for your project. cordova-plugins expects this file to exist in the projects root folder.

 ```json
 [